aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

             - AWS IAM resources.
             - DynamoDB table for backend state of the SageMaker Project infrastructure.
             - CloudWatch Log group.
-            - Secrets Manager secret to store the GitHub Credentials.
+            - Secrets Manager secret to store the GitLab Credentials.

     * Second package is for the [Amazon SageMaker Project Set Up](sagemaker-project-setup)
         - This has the terraform code to provision Machine Learning Pipeline resources associated with the SageMaker project.
         - At a high level those resources are:
-            - AWS CodePipeline for the ML workflow.
-            - AWS CodeBuild resources for this CodePipeline.
             - S3 bucket to store the ML artifacts
-            - AWS Lambda function and CodeBuild resources to push a sample ML seed code to the GitHub ML repo.
+            - AWS Lambda function to push a sample ML seed code to the GitLab ML repo.

 ### Integration between Amazon SageMaker Project and Terraform